Al-Azm Palace: History

-The palace remained in the ownership of the Azm family until 1920, when the palace was sold to the French.
-The central court or haremlek was purchased for 4000 gold pounds (after 1958 the currency unit name in English changed from "Lira" to "Pound").
-During the Great Syrian Revolution, the French government shelled Damascus to put down the rebellion, and the old quarter of Damascus was shelled which caused extensive damage to the palace, as the main reception room, the private baths and the roofs were all set on fire while the walls were destroyed.
+The palace remained in the ownership of the Azm family until 1920, when the palace was sold to the French authorities.
+The central court or haremlek was purchased for 4000 gold pounds (after 1958 the name of the Syrian currency in English changed from "Lira" to "Pound").

+During the Great Syrian Revolution, the French government shelled Damascus to repress the rebellion, and the old quarter of Damascus was also hit.
+This caused extensive damage to the palace, as the main reception room, the private baths and the roofs were all set on fire while the walls were destroyed.
 Following the end of the revolution, the French government set about reconstructing the buildings.
-The restoration work began immediately and was handled by architects Lucien Cavaro, and Michel Ecochard.
+The restoration work began immediately and was handled by architects Lucien Cavaro and Michel Ecochard.
 The architects conducted a simplified, less ornate reconstruction of the palace.

-Following reconstruction, the French government used the palace to house the newly created French Institute, and Michel Ecochard, who worked in reconstructing the site, was commissioned to design a new house for the director of the institute.
-Although fairly modern, the new building blended perfectly into the 18th century walls of the palace.
+Following reconstruction, the French government used the palace to house the newly created French Institute, and Ecochard was commissioned to design a new house for the director of the institute.
+Although fairly modern, the new building blended perfectly into the 18th-century walls of the palace.

-Upon Syrian independence in 1946, the French Institute was dissolved and evacuated from the building and the house was returned to the Azm family, six years later in 1951 it was purchased by the Syrian government for 100,000 pounds ($30,000), which turned it into the Museum of Arts and Popular Traditions.
-Shafiq Imam was appointed the director of the museum, which opened in 1954.
-The crowd for the museum's opening greatly exceeded expectations that led Shafiq Imam to design a new staircase for the main hall to allow visitors to enter from one side and leave from another.
+Upon Syrian independence in 1946, the French Institute left the building and the house was returned to the Azm family.
+Six years later, in 1951, it was purchased by the Syrian government for 100,000 Syrian pounds ($30,000), which transformed it into the Museum of Arts and Popular Traditions.
+Shafiq Imam was appointed as the director of the museum in 1954.
+The crowd for the museum's opening greatly exceeded expectations, which led Shafiq Imam to design a new staircase for the main hall to allow visitors to enter from one side and leave from another.

 The palace received the Aga Khan Award for Architecture in 1983.